Alumina vs Aluminium: Understanding the Difference

 The variation is linguistic:

-- Aluminum is commonly used in American English
+• Aluminum is the common spelling in American English

 This naming difference often fuels the question, Is aluminium the same as aluminum, especially among non-specialist audiences.
 From an industrial and scientific standpoint, they are identical.
 The real distinction lies not in spelling, but between alumina and the metal itself.